To order a Toy Box click the Login button here Login

 Each Toy Box is both age and gender appropriate, filled with a family game, jigsaw puzzle, craft activity, action figure/doll, books and a cuddly toy.
 Receiving the Toy Box can help children regain a sense of normality, make the world seem a little kinder, and give them a reason to invite other children over to play.

-Through the vital support of our partner FedEx and in working with as many as 330 refuges across the UK, KidsOut sends out approximately 1,500 Toy Boxes each year.
+Through the vital support of our partner FedEx and in working with as many as 330 refuges across the UK, KidsOut has sent out approximately 3,188 Toy Boxes in the last twelve months.
 If you would like to donate to Toy Box, get your company involved in our Giving Tree appeal or for larger donations contact us directly at firstname.lastname@example.org or call 01525 385 252.